-Bandura's [25] triadic reciprocal determinism theory was the theoretical foundation of the current investigation.
-Bandura postulated that the environment, behavior, and individual personal factors interact to exert mutual influence (Figure 1).
-This study used the self-efficacy of nursing students as the individual personal factor, core nursing competence as the behavior, and the clinical learning environment as the environment.
-Drawing upon prior investigations and Bandura's theoretical framework, we proposed the following two hypotheses (Figure 2):
+Bandura's triadic reciprocal determinism theory was the theoretical foundation of the current investigation.
+Bandura postulated that the environment, behaviour and individual personal factors interact to exert mutual influence (figure 1).
+This study used the self-efficacy of nursing students as the individual personal factor, core nursing competence as the behaviour and the clinical learning environment as the environment.
+Drawing on prior investigations and Bandura's theoretical framework, we proposed the following two hypotheses (figure 2):

-H1: Core nursing competence is positively related to both self-efficacy and the clinical learning environment.
+we proposed the following two hypotheses (figure 2): H1: core nursing competence is positively related to both self-efficacy and the clinical learning environment.

-H2: Self-efficacy mediates the association between the clinical learning environment and core nursing competence.
+H2: self-efficacy mediates the association between the clinical learning environment and core nursing competence.

-METHODS

-Participants
+METHODS Participants